abuseofnotation/vanilla-fp/README.md

   ])
 ```

 Each vanilla-fp , a component is in charge of keeping the states of its children, instead of utilizing some external global functions and frameworks.
-It does so by providing implementations of the 'setState' function that saves the child state in the component's own state.
+It does so by calling it's own 'setState' function and saving the child state in the component's own state.

 ```
 import {VolumeControl} from './volume-control.js'